Kaaveh/RecyclerView_with_MVVM/README.md

 # RecyclerView with MVVM
-At this time (Aug 2020), there are several code examples of Recyclerview with MVVM architecture that are not compiled or not fit right into architecture, even example code on the official Android document.
+At this time (Oct 2020), there are several code examples of Recyclerview with MVVM architecture that are not compiled or not fit right into architecture, even example code on the official Android document.
 In this repo, I implement a simple Recyclerview with MVVM architecture.

 For watching my code explanation, please check out its playlist on youtube: https://bit.ly/2ExLLAS